codeforamerica/amiinmiami/README.md

 Gotcha
 ---------------

-On 3/12/15, "npm run-script watch" and "npm run-script test" failed due to a Browserify glitch.
+On 3/12/15, `npm run-script watch` and `npm run-script test` failed due to a Browserify glitch.

-Changing <code>"watchify": "^2.4.0"</code> in package.json to <code>"watchify": "0.8.1"</code> resolves the error, but potentially causes others.
+Changing `"watchify": "^2.4.0"` in package.json to `"watchify": "0.8.1"` resolves the error, but potentially causes others.
 Proceed with caution.

 Browser support
 ---------------